A Unified Joint Optimization of Training Sequences and Transceivers Based on Matrix-Monotonic Optimization: Signal Models for Channel Estimation and Data Transmission

 \subsection{Transceiver Optimization}

 Upon assuming that the estimated CSI is available at the transmitter with the aid of a perfect feedback channel, the transmitted signal is preprocessed by a channel-dependent TPC and the signal ${\bm{y}}$ received at the destination is of the following form \cite{Palomar03}: where ${\bm{F}}$ is the TPC matrix, ${\bm{s}}$ is the signal vector and ${\bm{n}}$ is the additive receiver noise having the covariance matrix ${\bm{R}}_{{\bm{n}}}=\sigma_{\rm{N}}^2{\bm{I}}$.
 The covariance matrix of ${\bm{s}}$ is assumed to be an identity matrix, i.e., ${\mathbb{E}}\{{\bm{s}}{\bm{s}}^{\rm{H}}\}={\bm{I}}$.
 In data transmission, based on the channel estimation error model of (\ref{Error_Model}), the signal model of (\ref{Signal_Model_Transceiver}) used for data transmission is rewritten as where $\bm{v}$ is the equivalent noise that consists of the additive noise and the channel estimation error.
 The covariance matrix $\bm{R}_{\bm{v}}$ of the equivalent noise $\bm{v}$ can be expressed as \cite{Pastore2016,Ding09} As for the transceiver optimization, the receiver has the information including the estimated channel matrix $\bm{\widehat H}$ and the covariance matrix $\bm{R}_{\bm{v}}$.
 Again, at the transmitter, we assume that either the estimated CSI ${\bm{\widehat H}}$ or only the statistical CSI given in (\ref{Channel_Model}) is available.
 In the following, both of these two cases are discussed.
 Note that similarly to training optimization, for the MIMO TPC designs there are also diverse performance metrics that correspond to distinctly different OFs \cite{Palomar03,XingTSP201501}.
+In Appendix~\ref{Appendix}, the OFs considered in the following are derived in detail.

 First, the TPC is designed by maximizing the capacity or MI.
 The corresponding optimization problem is given by \cite{Palomar03} where $ P_{\rm{D}}$ is the maximum power during the data transmission.
 In \textbf{P. 4}, when the transmitter has the same CSI at the receiver, the expectation $\mathbb{E}\{\cdot\}$ can be removed.
 Otherwise, when only statistical CSI is available at the transmitter, $\mathbb{E}\{\cdot\}$ is performed over ${\bm{\widehat H}}$ for the optimization of ${\bm{F}}$.
 On the other hand, the TPC optimization aiming for minimizing the sum MSE may be written as \cite{Palomar03} In order to extend the optimization \textbf{P. 4} to a general case, a weighted MI is formulated as \cite{Xing2021} where $\bm{A}$ is a complex matrix of appropriate dimensions.
 In \textbf{P. 6}, it can be observed that the weighting matrix $\bm{A}$ is applied to the matrix-valued SNR.
 Similarly, the optimization problem of weighted MSE minimization can be written as \cite{XingTSP201501} where the positive semidefinite matrix $\bm{W}$ is the weighting matrix.